Paul DeJong Player Props: Cardinals vs. Astros

 Paul DeJong At The Plate

-- In 26.9% of his games this season, DeJong has had at least one RBI.
-He's picked up more than one in 13.5% and driven in three or more of his team's runs in two contests.
+- In 26.4% of his games this year, DeJong has had at least one RBI.
+He's picked up more than one in 13.2% and driven in three or more of his team's runs in two contests.

-- He has scored in 22 games this year (42.3%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.